Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Targeted Systems and Attack Scenarios

 \section{Targeted Systems and Attack Scenarios}

 We propose a framework to craft adversarial examples that can evade machine learning based detection.
-We target two typical solutions which have been widely analysed in this field, \textit{i.e.}, MaMaDroid \cite{mariconti2016mamadroid} and Drebin \cite{arp2014drebin}.
-The semantic features that MaMaDroid uses are extracted from classes.dex, and the syntactic string values which are adopted by Drebin are retrieved from both \texttt{AndroidManifest.xml} and \texttt{classes.dex}.
+Generally, machine learning based malware detection methods leverage two types of features: static and dynamic features.
+Static features are collected from disassembled APKs.
+Examples of such features include requested permissions, API call sequences, and control flow graphs.
+Dynamic features, on the other hand, are collected during the execution of the applications by monitoring their behavior and communication patterns.
+Since dynamic features are collected by feeding random inputs, it is more challenging to alter dynamic features than static features.
+Therefore, we target static features in this work, and leave the dynamic case for future work.
+Specifically, we target two typical solutions which have been widely analysed in this field, \textit{i.e.}, MaMaDroid \cite{mariconti2016mamadroid} and Drebin \cite{arp2014drebin}.
+The semantic features that MaMaDroid uses are extracted from dexcode, and the syntactic string values which are adopted by Drebin are retrieved from both dexcode and manifest.
 We provide an overview of MaMaDroid and Drebin below.